 Line Size and Long Casts

-This is also a critical factor in achieving a desired depth.
+This is also a critical factor in achieving the desired depth.
 The lower the position of the rod, the deeper a crankbait will ride.
 The higher the rod tip, the shallower it will dive.

-As the crankbait gets closer to the boat I will begin to slowly raise my rod tip until the bait is directly under the boat and the rod is in the 3 o'clock position.
+As the crankbait gets closer to the boat, I will begin to slowly raise my rod tip until the bait is directly under the boat and the rod is in the 3 o'clock position.

 Tackle and Equipment

 I select crankbaits on the same principles established earlier.
 I am choosing an action and color based on conditions.
-Some of the ones I use include: Mann's Plus Series, Normand N's, Fat Free Shads, and Risto Raps.
+Some of the ones I use include Mann's Plus Series, Normand N's, Fat-Free Shads, and Risto Raps.